FerrumLLC/ferrumllc.github.io/src/km/mouse/buttons/set_btn_state.md

 buttons.
 By replacing `state` with either `1` for pressed, or `0` for releasing a press, the command can be used to force a button down, or release the force press.

+Currently this function does not force release the mouse button when a release command is sent.
+Instead it releases the press request, returning the device to its original state.
+This is as defined in the [Hardware Override](../../../hardware_override.md) state machine, and is likely to change in the future.

-Presses are indefinite, meaning until the user engages the [Hardware Override](/src/hardware_override.md), the button will remain pressed.
+Presses are indefinite, meaning until the user engages the [Hardware Override](../../../hardware_override.md), the button will remain pressed.

 ## Examples

-These examples are raw serial input and output.
-You are expected to know how to connect to, write to, and read from a serial port.
-See [Using a Serial Port](../../../serial_port.md) for more info.

 ### Pressing the Left Button